transcom/mymove-docs/docs/dev/tools/docusaurus.md

 ![Edit this page](/img/docusaurus/edit_this_page.png)

 This should take you to the edit screen in GitHub for this particular markdown file.
-In this screen, you can edit the page however you please (the section after this goes through some [common edits](#common-edits)), and then preview your changes using the "**Preview**" tab at the top of the text box.
+In this screen, you can edit the page however you please (we have instructions for some [common edits](#common-edits) below), and then preview your changes using the "**Preview**" tab at the top of the text box.
 Note there are some quirks about previewing your work in GitHub:

 * Embedded images will not be shown in GitHub, but you will see them in the Docusaurus site.
 * The frontmatter will be visible at the top of the page in GitHub, but this will not show up in Docusaurus.